nodejs/node/doc/api/fs.md

 success.

 The `type` argument is only used on Windows platforms and can be one of `'dir'`, `'file'`, or `'junction'`.
-Note that Windows junction points require the destination path to be absolute.
+Windows junction points require the destination path to be absolute.
 When using `'junction'`, the `target` argument will automatically be normalized to absolute path.

 ### fsPromises.truncate(path[, len])
 <!-- YAML